czarkoff/miscutils/README.md

 * Variable `APPS` controls which applications will be built by default.
   Building particular set of applications may be achieved by either setting this variable or listing them as arguments to `make`.
+  For user convenience `APPS` is automatically set to the list of applications mentioned in `make` flags.
 * Build process my be tuned by setting `CC`, `CFLAGS`, `CPPFLAGS`, `LD`, `LDFLAGS` and `LIBS`.
 All of these variables mean exactly what they mean elsewhere around Unixes.